henryhshu/AgentSocietyChallenge-cs245/README.md

 - Scripts for dataset processing and analysis.
 - Example usage for creating and evaluating agents.

-It also includes our changes for improving the user simulation using the Reasoning, Planning, and Memory modules.
+It also includes our changes for improving the user simulation using the Reasoning, Planning, and Memory modules, which are modularized in other branches.

 ---